 To receive notifications, the node must always be online.
 If a notification cannot be delivered, the sender must put it and further notifications to a queue and retry the delivery for some period of time.
 If notifications cannot be delivered to the receiver for a long time, the sender may unsubscribe the receiver and remove the queue.
 When the receiving node comes online again after a long period of downtime, it will require a recovery process to restore the subscriptions and refresh the important data.

 An active client may use WebSockets to receive notifications about recent updates from the home node and the node it is viewing currently.
-This allows to make the UI more responsive.
+This allows making the UI more responsive.
 The node begins to send these notifications when a client opens a connection to it.
-To handle intermittent connections, the node keeps a short queue of recent events and the client, when reconnects, reports the timestamp of the last notification it have seen.
+To handle intermittent connections, the node keeps a short queue of recent events and the client, when reconnects, reports the timestamp of the last notification it has seen.